This post may contain affiliate links, meaning we may earn a commission for recommending products in this post.

 Books to help with hitting, biting, and big emotions

-When our toddler was going through the hitting and biting phase, we found that reading books to him about these behaviors actually helped a lot!
+When our toddler was going through the hitting and biting phase, we found that reading books to him about these behaviors actually helped quite a lot.

 When should I talk to my pediatrician about serious hitting and biting?